 For those who value things like popular destinations, short flights, or easy visa requirements, Escape lets you filter for that too.
 Nothing kills the high of finding a cheap flight faster than seeing it also includes a nine-hour layover at DFW.

 You can also break things down geographically.
 For instance, if you’ve been jonesing to check out South America, you can select it from the “continents” menu at the bottom of the screen.
-Escape will then break down the cheapest destination in each country, which you can then select to see how many flights cost to each airport in that country.
+Escape will then break down the cheapest destination in each country, which you can then select to see how much flights cost to each airport in that country.

 It’s all broken down so simply and user-friendly that you could probably send it to your grandparents and they’d have their next post-retirement expedition booked before you bothered calling them again.
 But it’s amazingly useful for you too.
 Especially if you really do learn better by color.